benders5e/benders5e/waterbender.md

 At 6th level, you learn to synchronize your control of water with your movement.
 You gain the ability to move across liquids.
 <!--When you do so, your speed is doubled.-->

+Your control over solid water also grants you the ability to move easily over ice and snow.
+For you, this type of terrain is no longer difficult terrain.

 ### Mudbending
 Also at 6th level, you learn to bend liquids even if they are not pure water, as long as they consist mostly of water.
 You learn the following form, which does not count against the total number of forms you know:

 <div style="margin-left: 1.5em;">

 #### Purify Drink
+*Prerequisite: 6th level*
 *Cost: 1 chi*
 You gain the abilities granted by the spell *Purify Food and Drink*, but only for liquids.
 You can also use this ability to filter any other particles (e.g., earth) out of the water.
 </div>